The new agreement is in effect as of January 27, 2026, and covers the period of October 1st, 2024, to September 30, 2028.

 - Improved coverage for Continuous Glucose Monitoring begins May 1, 2026.

-- All other benefit improvements, including expanded massage therapy, begin May 1, 2026.
+- All other benefit improvements, including expanded massage therapy, and removal of the Benefit Waiting Period begin May 1, 2026.

 Professional Fees Reimbursement